benc-uk/dapr-store/README.md

 The main elements and microservices that make up the Dapr Store system are described here

-Each service uses my [Go REST API Starter Kit & Library](https://github.com/benc-uk/go-rest-api) as a starting basis, lots of the boilerplate and repeated code is located there.
+Each service uses the [Go REST API Starter Kit & Library](https://github.com/benc-uk/go-rest-api) as a starting basis, lots of the boilerplate and repeated code is located there.

 ## Service Code

-Each Go microservice (in `cmd/`) follows a very similar layout to the code base (the exception being `frontend-host` which has no business logic)
+Each Go microservice (in `cmd/`) follows a very similar layout (the exception being `frontend-host` which has no business logic)

 Primary runtime code: